hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

     If set, determines the density (height) of the table’s rows.
   </C.Property>
   <C.Property @name="valign" @type="enum" @values={{array "top" "middle" }} @default="top">
-    If set, determines the vertical alignment for all cell (`td`) content in a table.
+    If set, determines the vertical alignment for cell (`td`) content in a table.
 Does not apply to table headers (`th`).
   </C.Property>
   <C.Property @name="caption" @type="string">
     Adds a (non-visible) caption for users with assistive technology.
 If set on a sortable table, the provided table caption is paired with the automatically generated sorted message text.
 Note: it is best practice to provide a table caption for users with assistive technology.
   </C.Property>
   <C.Property @name="identityKey" @type="string" @default="@identity">
-    Option to pass a custom key; Ember’s default value is used if not defined.
+    Option to pass a custom key.
   </C.Property>
   <C.Property @name="sortedMessageText" @type="string">
     Empty string on un-sorted column; once a sort is applied, the default message is “Sorted by (column label), (asc/desc)ing”.
 This is also customizable.